A pharmacist helping a customer in a pharmacy

 • License fee

-In addition to a pharmacy license, you may require the following:
+In addition to a pharmacy license, your pharmacy business may require the following:

 • Durable medical equipment (DME) license: This allows you to legally sell or provide DME or home medical equipment (HME).
 Some states maintain exemptions for DME licensing for facilities that are already licensed as pharmacies or other more regulated facilities.
 For more information, see Durable medical equipment business license requirements.